Ponta Grossa: Consolidation

-It was not until after 1800 that Pinta Grossa becane a city.
+It was not until after 1800 that Pinta Grossa became a city.
 Until then it was an agrarian environment inhabited mainly by subsistence farmers.
 Criatório (where the cattle are handled) and invernagem (rest period of animals) stimulated trade.
 So that the farmer "returns" to becomes tropeiro again.
 Through the agriculture do not effective and as consequence the urbanization process is slow.

 On 15 September 1823, through the Imperial license, the Freguesia of Estrela was created.
 The first vicar of the locality was father Joaquim Pereira da Fonseca.
 In 1840 the patrimony was increased, by area denominated Rincão of the Round and donated by Domingos Ferreira Pinto.
 By the Provincial Law nº 34, of 7 April 1855, the municipality of Ponta Grossa was created, with territory split out of the municipality of Castro, being duly installed on 6 December of the same year.
 The Provincial Law nº 82, of 24 March 1862, elevated the town to the category of city.

 On 15 April 1871, through Law 281, it was renamed Pitangui.
 Very shortly after that it was named Ponta Grossa on 5 April 1872.
 Ponta Grossa passed the seat of Comarca on 18 April 1876, by Law No. 469, and was installed on 16 December of it, assuming on this date as the first Judge Conrado Ericksen.

 In 1878, at the initiative of Augusto Ribas, large scale settlement of ethnic Germans migrating from the Russian Empire Russian-German began in the municipality, two years after the visit of the Emperor Dom Pedro II, main incentive of the immigrations, when he stayed in the residence of Major Domingos Pereira Pinto to whom granted the title of Baron of Guaraúna.

 The state government also encouraged through the figure of Lamenha Lins.
 By the middle of the nineteenth century, altogether 2,300 ethnic Germans from the Russian Empire arrived in the region.
 This immigration was in part fueled by the arrival of the railroad.

 The presence of the railroad also lead to other groups of immigrants coming to the city.
 This included Slavs, Italians and some people from southwest Asia.